Expressive Communication Center

 We fully understand how nerve wracking it can be to speak in front of your peers and professors, but we also know how rewarding it can be!
 We want to work with you through every step of the process.
 Even if you already have your presentation written, the next step is to make you comfortable speaking.
 The ultimate goal is to make you confident.

-In-person appointments.
-Students arrive at Wallace Library, room 2550 at their scheduled appointment time.
+- In-person appointments.
+Arrive at Wallace Library, suite A600 at your scheduled appointment time.

-Virtual individual appointments.
-To join a virtual appointment, shortly before their appointment time, students log in, click on their appointment, and then select the red 'start or join online consultation' link.
+- Virtual individual appointments.
+To join a virtual appointment, shortly before your appointment time, log in and click on your appointment in the scheduling system, and then select the red 'start or join online consultation' link.

-Small group appointments.
-Because of social distancing guidelines, in-person group appointments are temporarily unavailable.
-However, small groups may schedule virtual appointments.
-To do this, one group member makes the appointment, and on the appointment intake form, selects the "group" option and provides the emails of the other group members.
+- Small group appointments.
+In-person small group appointments will take place in Wallace Library, suite A600.
+Small groups may also schedule virtual appointments.
+To do this, have one group member make the appointment.
+On the appointment intake form, they must select the "group" option and provide the emails of the other group members.
 A Zoom meeting join link will be emailed to the group members.

 Faculty from any discipline may request customized oral communication support for their courses.
 If you include speaking assignments in your courses—such as speeches, presentations, group presentations, debates, discussions, and oral exams—the ECC director is available to work with you on devising those assignments and their associated grading.

 Faculty can require or recommend that students visit the ECC, either for a specific assignment, or for general support.